Passing ... passing ... and then she speaks. |

 Age, Height and Hormones

-In the early (c.2001) versions of the quiz I gave a large weighting
+In the first (2001-2) versions of the quiz I gave the large weightings

-on hormones for several years was given a huge advantage over an older
+on hormones for several years was awarded a far higher score than an older

-taller women who had just started hormones.
+taller woman who had just started hormones.
 This caused a

-lot of feedback, a typical (paraphrased) email being:
+lot of complaints, a typical (paraphrased) email being:

 "I'm age 54 and 6' 1" tall, according